JoeyBF/SeqSee/README.md

   ```

 - See `json/example4.json` for an example of how to define curved edges.

+- See `json/example5.json` for an example of how to define nodes with no radius.

+- See `json/example6.json` for an example of a dark themed chart.

 - See the rest of the `json/` directory for significantly more involved examples.
 These have all
   been generated from the files in the `csv/` directory using `jsonmaker`, through `convert_all`.